JunMa11/NeurIPS-CellSeg/README.md

 `docker build -t baseline . `

 Test the docker to make sure it works.
-There should be segmentation resoults in the `baseline_outputs` folder.
+There should be segmentation results in the `baseline_outputs` folder.

 ```bash
 docker container run --gpus "device=0" --name baseline --rm -v $PWD/CellSeg_Test/:/workspace/inputs/ -v $PWD/baseline_outputs/:/workspace/outputs/ baseline:latest /bin/bash -c "sh predict.sh"
 ```

 > During the inference, please monitor the GPU memory consumption by `watch nvidia-smi`.
 The GPU memory consumption should be less than 1500MB.
-Otherwise, it will run into OOM error on the official evaluation server.
-We use this hard contrain on the GPU memory  consumption because most biologists do not have powerful GPUs in practice.
+Otherwise, it will run into the OOM error on the official evaluation server.
+We impose this hard constraint on the GPU memory consumption because most biologists do not have powerful GPUs in practice.
 Thus, the model should be low-resource.